Jobs posted by TU/e

 Application

-If you are interested, please use the ‘apply’ button to send us your CV and letter of application with your motivation and a description of your qualifications by Sunday 11 January 2026 at the latest.
-First round of interviews are foreseen to be held on Tuesday 20 January 2026.
+If you are interested, please use the ‘apply’ button to send us your CV and letter of application with your motivation and a description of your qualifications.
+Ensure that you submit all the requested application documents.
+We give priority to complete applications.

 Screening of candidates begins as soon as applications are received and continues until the position is filled.
 Where applicable, internal candidates will be given priority over external candidates where they are equally suitable.